DeveloperDunne/Space-Quiz/README.md

 - HTML: This was used to create the basic structure of the quiz.
 - CSS: This was used to style the content.
-- Javascript: This was used in order to ensure the quiz was interactive.
+- Javascript: This was used to ensure the quiz was interactive.

 <br>